jomarieminney/sc-new-workshop-content/content/Django/shes_a_model/_index.md

 And we're done!
 Time to start the web server and see if our website is working!
 See if you remember it from earlier...

-## Django Models
+### Django Models

 What we want to create is something that will store all the details about local bakeries and their scrumptious offerings in our bakery_project app.
 But to be able to do that, we need to talk a little bit about a concept in programming called `objects`.

 ### Objects

-In programming, there’s a powerful concept called object-oriented programming.
+In programming, there’s a powerful concept called object-oriented programming (OOP).
 Instead of writing a long list of instructions, we can structure our code to model real-world things and how they interact — just like objects in real life.

+{{% notice info %}}

 So, what is an object?
 Think of it as a bundle of properties (descriptions) and actions (things it can do).

+{{% /notice %}}

 We want to build something that helps people discover amazing local bakeries and their delicious treats.